 Investments in Real Estate.
-For purposes of calculating an estimated value per share, we used the value of the 2020 lease payments and applied the current market lease rates for each asset type to determine fair market value of our properties.
+For purposes of calculating an estimated value per share, we used the value of the 2021 lease payments and applied the current market capitalization rates for each asset type to determine fair market value of our properties or for recently purchased properties, the current appraised values.

 Loans Payable.
-We reduced the fair value of our investments by the total amount due of our loans payable based on the current book value at December 31, 2020.
+We reduced the fair value of our investments by the total amount due of our loans payable based on the current book value at December 31, 2021.